Basic Memory

 Authenticate

-Follow the OAuth flow to grant Cursor access to your Basic Memory account
+Follow the OAuth flow to grant Cursor access to your Basic Memory account.

-Verify Setup
+Verify

 See the Cloud Setup Guide for detailed instructions and troubleshooting.